 - There may be long distances (150kms+) between towns, so plan your breaks and petrol refills ahead of time

 - Many country roads in New Zealand have one-lane bridges where vehicles must stop and wait for vehicles coming from the other direction.

 - There are many beautiful views where you may want to stop to photograph, but make sure you use the dedicated view-points (there are many) on the side of the road to stop safely.

-Since New Zealand is so close it almost feels like it’s a part of Australia, so it’s easy to assume you don’t need travel insurance.
+Since New Zealand is so close, it almost feels like it’s a part of Australia, so it’s easy to think you don’t need travel insurance.
 But the most important thing you should do before you travel anywhere is to cover yourself in case anything goes wrong.

 Why is travel insurance so important?

 Accidents happen at any time, even where you least expect it.
 Things can go wrong on your holiday, or you could even fall ill before you travel and have to cancel your trip.
 Travel insurance may cover you for cancellation fees, lost luggage, flight delays, and medical costs.

 What type of travel insurance do I need?